5 recommended OTC drugs

 What causes canker sores?

-Multifactorial etiology — stress, trauma (bite), nutritional deficiencies, hormonal, genetic factors, foods (pineapple, citrus, nuts), SLS toothpaste.
+Multifactorial etiology — stress, trauma (biting), nutritional deficiencies, hormonal factors, genetic factors, foods (pineapple, citrus, nuts), SLS toothpaste.

 Topical corticosteroid gel (hydrocortisone orabase) — shortens healing by 2-3 days.
 Combined with hyaluronic acid for repair.